 OPHCC Board Director & Grant and Evaluation Advisor

-Professor, Department of Health Promotion and Community Health Sciences & Founding Director, Program for Research and Outreach – Engagement on Nutrition and Health Disparities Solutions at Texas A&M School of Public Health in College Station, Texas – Dr. Sharkey received his Master of Public Health and Doctoral degrees from the Department of Nutrition at UNC-Chapel Hill School of Public Health.
-He leads efforts to develop innovative solutions to access and utilization of healthy foods by low-income and vulnerable children, adults, and seniors in rural and underserved areas.
+Professor, Department of Health Promotion and Community Health Sciences at Texas A&M School of Public Health in College Station, Texas – Dr. Sharkey received his Master of Public Health and Doctoral degrees from the Department of Nutrition at UNC-Chapel Hill School of Public Health.
+He leads efforts to develop and implement innovative solutions to increase access and utilization of healthy foods by low-income and vulnerable children, adults, and seniors in rural and underserved areas.
 Dr. Sharkey also holds Affiliate and Adjunct appointments with University of Washington School of Public Health and the Department of Nutrition and Exercise Physiology at Washington State University.

 His current work focuses in two geographic areas: 1) developing and implementing a father-focused, family-centered program to improve nutrition and increase physical activity among the growing Mexican American and Mexican immigrant population along the United States border with Mexico; and 2) developing and implementing a program in rural Washington State that targets adult-child pairs and integrates hands-on nutrition education with access to fresh produce from local, small scale farmers.

-In this last program, Dr. Sharkey collaborates with Sequim Food Bank and Washington State University Clallam County Extension.
 In addition to the OPHCC, he serves on the Advisory Council for Olympic Area Agency on Aging and the Washington State Council on Aging.
-Dr. Sharkey, his wife Wimberly, and 4-legged child Zoe make Sequim home.
+Joe, his wife Wimberly, and 4-legged child Zoe make Sequim home.

 OPHCC Board Director & Marketing Liaison